lawrennd/qig-code/docs/source/theory/symbolic_computation.rst

 --------------

 The qutrit (d=3) implementation is complete for the antisymmetric part A.
-Work on qubits (d=2) and the symmetric part S is in progress—see CIP-0007 in the repository for details.
+Work on qubits (d=2) and the symmetric part S is planned in CIP-0007 in the repository for details.

 See Also